Altura Credit Union

+Altura Credit Union (Altura) is the largest credit union headquartered in Riverside County, California.
+It is federally insured and state-chartered, offering checking and savings accounts, commercial and residential mortgage loans, and wealth management services.
+It also belongs to the CO-OP Financial Services and CU Service Centers interbank networks.

-Institutional History
+History

-Altura was originally founded in 1957 as Riverside Schools Credit Union in order to serve the banking and financial needs of county school district employees.
+Altura was originally founded in 1957 as Riverside Schools Credit Union (RCSCU) in order to serve the banking and financial needs of county school district employees.
+In 1963, the charter was enlarged to include all school employees of Riverside County.

+In 1984, RCSCU opened its 10,000th account and began offering VISA cards.
+RCSCU established its own ATM network in 1992.

 In 1998, it merged with Riverside County Federal Credit Union, which served both private and public sector employees in Riverside County, and was re-named Riverside County's Credit Union.

-In 2004, after expanding its field of membership to include Riverside County, San Diego County, and select cities in Orange County and San Bernardino County, Riverside County's Credit Union was renamed Altura Credit Union, in order to reflect the growth in its geographical service area.
-The re-naming appropriates the Spanish word, 'altura,' which translates to height, elevation, or altitude, and was also accompanied by the adoption of a new corporate logo and brand identity.

-Merger with Visterra Credit Union
+In 2004, it was renamed Altura Credit Union.

-In 2015, Altura and Visterra Credit Union (Visterra), which was also based in Riverside County, announced a merger between the two financial institutions.
-The development reflected a mutual desire to better serve the needs of their combined members.
-The merger, which was finalized on August 1, 2015, created a $1.1 billion credit union with 118,000 Members.
-At the time that the merger was announced, Altura managed $757.3 million in assets and served nearly 84,000 Members, while Visterra managed $335.6 million in assets and served approximately 34,000 Members.
-The merged institutions retained the Altura name.
-On March 1, 2016, Altura completed the final phase of the merger process - the conversion and integration of their respective core systems.
+In 2015, Altura and Visterra Credit Union announced a merger but retained the Altura name.
+The merger, which was finalized on August 1, 2015, created a $1.1 billion credit union with 118,000 members.
+On March 1, 2016, Altura completed the final phase of the merger process.

-This steady trajectory of growth has led Altura to become the largest credit union headquartered in Riverside County.

-Membership
+Operations

 Altura's field of membership is set by the California Department of Financial Protection and Innovation.
-Membership in Altura is open to anyone who lives, works, worships or attends school in Riverside County, San Diego County, and select cities in Orange County [Anaheim, Garden Grove, Irvine, and Santa Ana] and San Bernardino County [Rancho Cucamonga, Ontario, and Fontana].
+Membership in Altura is open to anyone who lives, works, worships or attends school in Riverside County, San Diego County, and select cities in Orange County and San Bernardino County.
 Following its merger with Visterra, Altura's field of membership expanded further to include U.S. military, government and civilian employees of the March Air Reserve Base in Riverside County, and retirees of the U.S. Armed Forces.

-College Scholarship Program

-In 1993, the Altura Foundation, the charitable arm of Altura, established a college scholarship program.
-Any student graduating from a public or private high school in Riverside County is eligible to apply, and the endowed scholarships include, among others, the Bonnie Gail Polis Educational Endowment, the Terry Ferrone Memorial Scholarship, the Altura Board of Directors Educational Endowment, and the Dr. Linda Wisher Educational Endowment.
-Since the program's inception, the Altura Foundation has awarded $526,950 in college scholarships to assist and support 586 Riverside County high school seniors in their pursuit of higher education.